 There are also personal priorities related to faith and culture.
 For some parents, the cost of public school vs private school is secondary to the perceived advantages of faith-based education.

 These questions have arguably never been harder to answer.
-According to the National Center for Education Statistics, some 57 million kids enrolled this year in public, private, charter, and parochial schools nationwide, the largest student population in our history.
-When it comes to the old public vs. private school conundrum, there are abundant practical considerations, that go beyond cost.
+When it comes to the old public vs. private school conundrum, there are abundant practical considerations, that go far beyond cost.

 “Instead of just looking at the raw data, parents should instead ask themselves what type of schooling are they looking for, for their child,” says Mark Dynarski of the Center on Children and Families at the Brookings Institute.
 “What type of environment would best be suited to your child?”

 Here’s a quick side-by-side look at public school vs. private school.

 According to data found in 2018, the percentage of new teachers (less than four years of teaching experience) is higher in private schools at 16 percent, compared with public schools at 11 percent.
 “Due to higher salaries and better benefits packages, teachers gravitate toward public schools,” says Dynarski.
 “A common complaint you hear from private schools is they feel like a feeder system for the public schools.”